 If your manuscript is littered with references to the physical body reacting instead of the mind, there are ways to change your approach.
 Imagine yourself accessing deeper layers to your character’s experiences.
 This can be done by asking some very basic questions.

-Digging Deeper, Asking Questions
+Interiority is Digging Deeper, Asking Questions

 Often, I jokingly refer to myself as a character therapist.
 Because I’m always sitting on my imaginary couch and asking, “And?
 So?
 How did that feel?”
 My notes to clients are littered with these questions.